movementlabsxyz/MIP/MIP/mip-34/README.md

 ## Verification

-### Correctness
+### Correctness and Security

+A more detailed discussion on the correctness and security is discussed in [this blog post on Fast-Finality Settlement](https://blog.movementlabs.xyz/article/security-and-fast-finality-settlement).

+The level of security depends on the total stake of the L2 validators.
+The higher the more secure.

 The correctness of the mechanism relies on a few trust assumptions.

+**Byzantine assumption**.
-First we assume that at most $f$ of the total $n$ (L2) validators can be malicious.
+We assume that at most $f$ of the total $n=3f+1$ (L2) validators can be malicious.
 This implies that if more than $2f +1$ attest :white_check_mark: for a new block, at least $f + 1$ honest validators have attested :white_check_mark:, so at least one honest validator has :white_check_mark: $B'$ and $B'$ is valid.

-It is common to have $f < \frac{1}{3}n$ and in this case we request that >$\frac{2}{3}n$ (super-majority)  validators have :white_check_mark: $B'$ to validate $B'$.
+Thus, we request that >$\frac{2}{3}n$ (super-majority)  validators have :white_check_mark: $B'$ to validate $B'$.

 **Postconfirmations**.
-Second, we assume that the staking contract that validates the proof of super-majority is correct (there are no bugs in the implementation of the contract).
-As a result, when the staking contract verification step is confirmed on L1 (L1-finality), the super-majority proof is verified.
+We assume that the contract that validates the proof of super-majority is correct (there are no bugs in the implementation of the contract).
+As a result, when the staking contract verification step is confirmed on L1 (L1-finality), the super-majority proof verification is L1-secure.

 Combining the two results above we have: confirmation (L1 contract) that >2/3 of validators have attested :white_check_mark: and if >2/3 have attested :white_check_mark: then $B'$ is valid.
 So overall, if the >2/3 super-majority is verified by the staking contract, $B'$ is valid.

-**L2-confirmation** Third, in the above design, verification and inclusion happens in the order of seconds.
-However, it takes up to 13 minutes to verify the super-majority proof on Ethereum.
-The L2 validators also publish the proofs to a DA layer and once the proof is available it cannot be tampered with.
+**L2-confirmation** The L2 validators also publish the proofs to a DA layer and once the proof is available it cannot be tampered with.
 Thus, we can provide some guarantees about L2-finality when the availability certificate (of the L2-finality certificate) is delivered, and before the actual proof is verified on L1.
 If validators misbehave, they _will_ be slashed on L1, which provides strong incentives for validators not to act malicious.

 This is conditional to:

 - ensuring that the validators send the same proof to the L1 staking contract and to the DA.
 - validators cannot exit too early (not before the proof they are committeed to are confirmed on L1).

-### Security

-The security of this approach is discussed in [this blog post on Fast-Finality Settlement](https://blog.movementlabs.xyz/article/security-and-fast-finality-settlement).
-The level of security depends on the total stake of the L2 validators.
-The higher the more secure.

 ### Performance